m-labs/artiq/doc/manual/getting_started_mgmt.rst

 The master should now run the new version from its repository.

-As an exercise, add another argument to the experiment, commit and push the result, and verify that the new control is added in the GUI.
+As an exercise, add another experiment to the repository, commit and push the result, and verify that it appears in the GUI.

 Datasets
 --------